corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

     lateinit var jsonMarshallingService: JsonMarshallingService
 ```

-#### Add the flow logic
+#### Add the flow implementation

-Next you must add the flow logic to the initiating flow by encapsulating it within the `call` method.
+Next you must add the flow implementation to the initiating flow by encapsulating it within the `call` method.

 1. Add the `@Suspendable` annotation.
 2. Add the `call` method with the return type `SignedTransactionDigest`.